WordPress Gutenberg tutorial on how to create a custom website using blocks

 Add a custom search

-You can add to your View your own search which will allow your users to narrow down the content they are interested in on the front-end.
+You can add to your View your own search, allowing your users to narrow down the content they are interested in on the front-end.
 For example, you can create a search for your users to find the best gym which is nearest to them.

 - Insert the View block onto your page.